rafaelrpinto/health-db/README.md

 By using Redis as our database we can take advantage of it's speed to create cost-effective apis / apps that can be accessed by a large number of clients requiring as few resources as possible.
 See more in [How fast is redis?](https://redis.io/topics/benchmarks)

-The data processed is available on the Brazilian Government's [open data site](http://dados.gov.br/dataset/cnes_ativo).
+The raw data used as input is available on the Brazilian Government's [open data site](http://dados.gov.br/dataset/cnes_ativo).

 An example of api server that accesses this db can be found [here](https://github.com/rafaelrpinto/health-api).